bjones1/pic24lib_all/textbook_examples.rst

   - chap09/int1_wakeup.c
   - chap09/ledsw1_timer2.c

-  - chap09/button_semaphore.c - has a periodic timer ISR that creates a semaphore for a complete button press/release
   - chap09/change_bounce.c - uses a change notification interrupt to detect switch bounce
   - chap09/change_test.c - demos a change notification interrupt using an input pushbutton
   - chap09/filt_test.c - test an extern low-pass RC filter effectiveness by generating a pulse train that is read by another port